-- This call is for working groups, postdocs and sabbaticals that would begin October 2020 or later.
+- This call is for working groups, individual postdocs and sabbaticals that would begin October 2020 or later.
 Applications are accepted via the iDiv application portal* only.

 - All topics and questions related to synthesizing biodiversity research are welcome.

 - Each proposal needs at least one iDiv member as participant or PI/Co-PI. sDiv encourages all candidates to be pro-active in communicating with suitable project partners (assistance of the sDiv coordinator Marten Winter if needed).